thruflo/ntorque/README.md

 [Torque][] is a [task](http://www.celeryproject.org) [queue](https://github.com/resque/resque) service that uses [web hooks][].
-You can use it from any programming language (that speaks HTTP) to queue up and reliably execute idempotent tasks.
+It is free, open source software [released into the public domain][] that you can use from any programming language (that speaks HTTP) to queue up and reliably execute idempotent tasks.

 For example, in Python: